 On 3 October, China proposed to start a peaceful negotiation again, but, New Delhi rejected it on 6 October.
 On this day Mao decided to punish India severely.
 Plans were drawn to expel Indian forces from the areas of their north of the traditional, customary boundary (that is China’s claim line is to the southern foothills of the Himalayas i.e. North of Assam Himalayas of the British description.)

 On 9 October, another Indian attempt on Thagla Ridge was thwarted by the Chinese at the cost of the lives of eleven Chinese soldiers.

 On 12 October, Nehru reiterated his order to free our country, and Indian forces continued aggressive patrolling and harassing fire.
 China had no hesitation to describe Nehru’s stubborn and war-mongering attitude and finalising the war preparation viewing the large scale Indian attack on 10 October as the watershed moment, India firing the first shot.

 On 16 October, China decided to annihilate Indian forces that had aggressed against Chinese territory in the east.

 On 17 October, orders were sent to the PLA in the Tibet military region.

-On 18 October, the Chinese Military Council met again to give formal approval to the decision for a self defensive counter-attack war the participants in the meeting were Mao, Zhou.
+On 18 October, the Chinese Military Council met again to give formal approval to the decision for a self-defensive counter-attack war the participants in the meeting were Mao, Zhou.
 Liu, Shaoqi, Deng Xiaping, Lo Ruiqing, Marshals Liu Bocheng, H Long, Xu Xiagqian.
-The decision for war was finally approved by a expanded Politburo meeting and the attack was set for 20 October and the PLA offensive began on that day in the Tawang region with roar of battle field guns FIFTY YEARS ago at 5 AM THIS DAY.
+The decision for war was finally approved by an expanded Politburo meeting and the attack was set for 20 October and the PLA offensive began on that day in the Tawang region with the roar of battlefield guns FIFTY YEARS ago at 5 AM THIS DAY.